On the Hadamard product of degenerate subvarieties: Large ambient space

-\begin{oss} {\rm In Theorem \ref{teoXtimesYbign} and Corollary \ref{corXtimesYbign} it is not necessary, but it is convenient, to assume that $h$ and $k$ are the minimal dimensions of linear subspaces containing $X$ and $Y$ respectively.} \end{oss} \begin{oss} {\rm In the proof of Theorem \ref{teoXtimesYbign} the genericity of the linear subspaces $L_h$ and $L_k$ is only used to say that the matrix $M'$ has maximal rank $N+1$, and so we can characterize a closed set $C$ of .75cm as the zero locus of the maximal minors of $M'$ which are multi-homogeneous polynomials of the multi-graded ring The complement of $C$ is an open subset which can be proved to be non-empty as in \cite[Theorem 4.1]{BCFL2}, and each point of this open subset gives a parameterization of two linear subspaces of $\PP^n$ of dimensions $h$ and $k$ respectively, for which Theorem \ref{teoXtimesYbign} and Corollary \ref{corXtimesYbign} hold.
-In Example \ref{Ex2.7} we shall see that, the matrix $M'$ has not maximal rank and $X\hada Y$ is neither projectively equivalent nor isomorphic to the product variety $X\times Y$.
-In fact, in Example \ref{Ex2.7}, $\mbox{Sing}(X\hada Y)\neq \emptyset$, even if $X$ and $Y$ are smooth.
-Note that, the dimension and degree formulas still hold, but the Hilbert function formula does not hold.} \end{oss} Now we extend Theorem \ref{teoXtimesYbign} and Corollary \ref{corXtimesYbign} to a finite number of subvarieties. \begin{teo} Let $\ell$ be a positive integer and let $L_1,\dots,L_\ell$ be generic linear subspaces of $\PP^n$ of dimensions $h_1,\dots,h_\ell$, with $n\geq (h_1+1)\cdots(h_\ell+1)-1$.
-For each $i=1,\dots,\ell$, let $X_i$ be a subvariety of $\PP^n$ contained in $L_i$.
-Then the Hadamard product $X_1 \hada \cdots \hada X_\ell$ and the product variety $X_1\times \cdots \times X_\ell$ are projectively equivalent as subvarieties of $\PP^n$. \end{teo} \begin{proof} We proceed by induction on $\ell$, the case $\ell=2$ being given in Theorem \ref{teoXtimesYbign}, but, for simplicity of notation, we only prove the case $\ell=3$.
-Assume that $L_1$, $L_2$ and $L_3$ have parametric equations given respectively by { }where $f_i(y_0, \dots, y_{h_1})=a_{i0}y_0+a_{i1}y_1+\cdots +a_{i{h_1}}y_{h_1}$, $g_i(z_0, \dots, z_{h_2})=b_{i0}z_0+b_{i1}z_1+\cdots +b_{i{h_2}}z_{h_2}$ and $\ell_i(t_0, \dots, t_{h_3})=c_{i0}z_0+c_{i1}z_1+\cdots +c_{i{h_3}}z_{h_3}$, for $i=0, \dots, n$.
-Apply Theorem \ref{teoXtimesYbign} to get that $X_1 \hada X_2$ is projectively equivalent to the product variety $X_1\times X_2$.
-Set $N=(h_1+1)(h_2+1)-1$ and observe that $L_1\hada L_2$ is contained in a unique linear subspace $L$ projectively equivalent to the $\PP^N$ defined by the equations $\{x_{N+1}=0,\dots,x_n=0\}$, by using the projective morphism induced by $M$ of Theorem \ref{teoXtimesYbign}.
-Thus a parameterization of $L$ is given by $M(u_0\ \dots \ u_N\ 0\ \dots\ 0)^T$.
+if the linear spans of $X_1$ and $X_2$ have parametric equations given respectively by { } In the proof of Theorem \ref{teoX1timesXkbign2} the genericity of the linear spans $L_1$ and $L_2$ is only used to say that the matrix $M'$ has maximum rank $N+1$, and so we can characterize a closed set $C$ of .75cm as the zero locus of the maximal minors of $M'$ which are multi-homogeneous polynomials of the multi-graded ring The complement of $C$ is an open subset and each point of this open subset gives a parameterization of two linear subspaces of $\PP^n$ of dimensions $h_1$ and $h_2$ respectively.
+For subvarieties of these two linear subspaces Theorem \ref{teoX1timesXkbign2} holds.
+Moreover, in Theorem \ref{teoX1timesXkbign2} we proved that such an open set is non-empty. } \end{oss}

-In order to apply Theorem \ref{teoXtimesYbign} again, we consider the new matrix $M'$ associated to the parameterizations of $L$ and $L_3$ defined above.
-By construction we have that $M'$ is the matrix